-Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Math 6 6 N/A 1 year No Signature Required None Students will build on their understanding of numbers from elementary school and begin to learn the abstract components of mathematics.
-Content will focus on four critical areas including, (1) solidifying number sense through the practice of adding, subtracting, multiplying, and dividing fractions and decimals; extending this knowledge to rational numbers, which includes negative numbers (2) writing, interpreting, using expressions, equations; and practicing these skills with the use of area equations.
-(3) Connecting ratio and rate to whole number multiplication, division, using concepts of ratio and rate to solve problems; (4) developing understanding of statistical thinking.
-This work will lay the foundation focusing on proportional reasoning in seventh grade.
-Math 7 7 N/A 1 year No Signature Required None Students will build on their work with rational numbers and algebraic thinking while moving into deeper and more complex math concepts.
-Math content will focus on four critical areas, including (1) developing an understanding of application of proportional relationships; (2) developing understanding of operations with rational numbers and working with expressions and linear equations; (3) solving problems involving geometric ideas of scale, area, surface area and volume with two- and three-dimensional shapes, and (4) drawing inferences about populations based on samples.
-This work will lay the foundation for algebraic work with linear functions studied in eighth grade.
-Math 8 8 N/A 1 year No Signature Required None Students begin a study of foundational algebraic concepts.
-The focus shifts to the abstract understanding of four critical areas including (1) linear relationships; (2) formulating and reasoning about equations, and working with systems of linear equations; (3) developing and understanding concepts of a function, and using functions to describe relationships; and (4) transformational geometry, angles, as well as understanding and applying the Pythagorean Theorem.
-This course is designed to prepare students for success in high school mathematics and beyond.
-Math 6/7 6 N/A 1 year Teacher Signature Required based on standardized test scores, district test Students interested in pursuing math and science related interests in middle school, high school, and post-secondary options may choose to access Algebra 1 prior to high school.
-Math 6/7 and Math 7/8 provide three years of mathematics content in two years, preparing students for Algebra 1 in grade 8.
+Math 6/7 6 N/A 1 year Teacher Signature Required Teacher Recommendation based on standardized test scores, district test scores, and work samples Math 6/7 and Math 7/8 provide three years of mathematics content in two years, allowing students to access Algebra 1 in grade 8.
+This accelerated track helps prepare students who are interested in pursuing math and science related interests in middle school, high school, and post-secondary.
 Math 6/7 students study all topics from Math 6 (see course description), extend the concepts of ratio and rate from Math 6 to include proportional relationships from Math 7, as well as extending studies of statistical thinking (Math 6) to include statistical inference based on samples (Math 7).
 The compacted nature of the course will require students to be comfortable and proficient in learning math at an accelerated pace.
 Placement in Math 6/7 will be determined using a body of evidence to support students' readiness for success in this course.
-Math 7/8 7 N/A 1 year Teacher Signature Required based on standardized test scores and work Students who have successfully completed Math 6/7 may choose to complete this two-year compacted course sequence, preparing them for Algebra 1 in grade 8.
-Students will complete their study of Math 7 topics (see Math 7 course description) not covered in Math 6/7, including working with expressions and linear equations and the geometric study of two-and three-dimensional shapes.
+Math 7/8 7 N/A 1 year Teacher Signature Required Students who have successfully completed Math 6/7 may choose to complete this two-year compacted course sequence, preparing them for Algebra 1 in grade 8.
+Students will complete their study of Math 7 topics (see Math 7 course description) not covered in Math 6/7, including working with expressions and linear equations and the geometric study of two- and three- dimensional shapes.
 These concepts will be extended to the Math 8 topics of linear equations and the Pythagorean Theorem, respectively.
 The full content of Math 8 (see Math 8 course description) will be studied in this course.
 The compacted nature of the course will require students to be comfortable and proficient in learning math at an accelerated pace.
-Algebra 1 8 N/A 1 year Teacher Signature Required completion of Math 7/8 OR Teacher recommendation based on standardized test Algebra 1 formalizes and extends the mathematics students study in Math 8.
-The major components of study include (1) using equations and inequalities to model real-life quantities and manipulating them to highlight quantities of interest while focusing on underlying structures (2) understanding concepts of a function, the use of function notation, and the structures of exponential functions; (3) the study of polynomials and factoring; (4) graphing, analyzing, and solving quadratic functions.
+Algebra 1 8 N/A 1 year Teacher Signature Required Algebra 1 formalizes and extends the mathematics students study in Math 8.
+The major components of study include: (1) using equations and inequalities to model real-life quantities and manipulating them to highlight quantities of interest while focusing on underlying structures; (2) understanding concepts of a function, the use of function notation, and the structures of exponential functions; (3) the study of polynomials and factoring; (4) graphing, analyzing, and solving quadratic functions.
 These concepts lay the foundation for analytic geometry concepts and for study with different function types in Algebra 2 and other advanced math courses.
-This is an honors level Algebra 1 course and does not count for high school credit.
+This is an honors level Algebra 1 course.